rutgercap/get_next_line/README.md

 Return values:
 -1: Function failed to return a line for whatever reason

-0: End of file has been reached\n
+0: End of file has been reached

-1: Line has been returned\n
+1: Line has been returned